jurgen975/Robotics.portfolio.jeisinga/README.md

 # 2.Conceptual design

-I am very familair with the V-shape model that is used by module architect withinn asml,applied this many times myself whena transport tool was designed git add images/my-photo.jpg git commit -m "Add portfolio imag" git push
+I am very familair with the V-shape model that is used by module architect withinn asml,applied this many times myself whena transport tool was designed
+I designed 3 concepts with rufly the same dimensions From these 3 concepts i selected what i thought was the best one and started to calculate the torque in each actuator git add images/my-photo.jpg git commit -m "Add portfolio imag" git push